troglobit/libuev/README.md

 often a far easier approach, as well as less error prone.

-The purpose of many applications is, with a little logic sprinkled on top, to act upon: network packets entering an interface, timeouts expiring, mouse clicks, or other types of events.
+The purpose of many applications is, with a little logic sprinkled on top, to act on network packets entering an interface, timeouts expiring, mouse clicks, or other types of events.
 Such applications are often very well suited to use an event loop.

 Applications that need to churn massively parallel algorithms are more suitable for running multiple (independent) threads on several CPU cores.
-However, threaded applications must deal with the side effects of concurrency, like: race conditions, deadlocks, live locks, etc.
+However, threaded applications must deal with the side effects of concurrency, like race conditions, deadlocks, live locks, etc.
 Writing error free threaded applications is hard, debugging them can be even harder.